jonimoas/VBEmu/README.md

 You can toggle the caching from the joystick config screen.
 Live caching enables saves the parsed xml data on the first run and pre caching makes the app load everything on startup, obviously costing in time.
 The freeze UI option, if enabled, removes any threading, so the UI will freeze on any loading.
+If the precache options cause delays, you can click on the precache text on the splash screen to disable it, and then restart the app.

 ## RAWG.io: